-The active ingredient in most spot-on (products which are applied to the back of the neck) dog flea treatments is permethrin, a synthetic compound which acts like natural extracts from the chrysanthemum flower.
+The active ingredient in most spot-on (products that are applied to the back of the neck) dog flea treatments is permethrin, a synthetic compound that acts like natural extracts from the chrysanthemum flower.
 It affects the nervous system in insects, by interfering with sodium channels to disrupt the function of neurons.
 This causes muscle spasms, paralysis and death.
 Unfortunately, it is also highly toxic to cats.
-Our beloved felines aren’t a small dog (or human), they have an entirely different liver metabolism when it comes to many drugs, including permethrin.
+Our beloved felines aren’t a small dog (or human); they have an entirely different liver metabolism when it comes to many drugs, including permethrin.
 Even a tiny amount of permethrin can be deadly to cats.

 Do other flea and tick products contain permethrin?

 Topical flea treatments are the most common source of permethrin poisoning in cats, but other dog products which may contain the toxin include: